|The School Board of Putnam County|

 Procedure for Investigation

-The investigation of a reported act of bullying or harassment is deemed to be a school-related activity and begins on the day of a report of such an act.
+The investigation of a reported act of bullying or harassment is deemed to be a school-related activity and begins with a report of such an act.
 All complaints about bullying and/or harassment that may violate this policy shall be promptly investigated by an individual, designated by the principal, who is trained in investigative procedures.
 Documented interviews of the victim, alleged perpetrator, and witnesses shall be conducted privately and shall be confidential.
-The investigator shall collect and evaluate the facts including but not limited to:
+The investigator may not be the accused perpetrator or victim.
+At no time shall the accused perpetrator and victim be interviewed together.
+The investigator shall collect and evaluate the facts including, but not limited to, the following:

 |B.||how often the conduct occurred;|